ivanob/ptc-technical-task/README.md

 # ptc-technical-task
 This is a coding task challenge.
-The goal is to develop a microservice to keep track of the performance of N processes.
+The goal is to develop a microservice to keep track of performance of N processes.
 It accepts 2 REST calls:
-- Store task: stores the duration of a task given its ID
+- Store task (POST): stores the duration (in milliseconds) of a task given its ID.
-- Return average: retrieves the average duration of the task which ID is sent
+- Return average (GET): retrieves the average duration of the task which ID is sent.
+To do so, it queries the database to return all the durations registered for that specific ID and calculates its average time.

 # How to run the microservice (Docker)